browncap/mypronoun.is/README.md

 # mypronoun.is
-[mypronoun.is](https://mypronoun.is) gives users a simple way to share pronoun usage examples.
+[mypronoun.is](https://mypronoun.is) gives users a simple way to share examples of pronoun usages.

-Uses [pronoun-api](https://github.com/browncap/pronoun-api) to retrieve pronouns.
+This project uses [pronoun-api](https://github.com/browncap/pronoun-api) to retrieve pronouns.

 ## Project setup
 ```